ocp-cmdg/ingrid2python/pages/JupyterWithTunnel.md

-# Once you have conda, you can start your own Jupyter or JupyterLab
+- You will need to have a workable `conda` installed, either the system one or your own (see [Installing Conda](https://github.com/ocp-cmdg/ingrid2python/blob/main/pages/install_conda.md) )

-First choose whether you want a Jupyter Notebook, or a Jupyter Lab:
+# First choose whether you want a Jupyter Notebook, or a Jupyter Lab:

 <table>
   <tr><td>1a.
 Jupyter Notebook</td><td>1b.
 Jupyter Lab</td></tr>